Thrombosis occurs when blood clots block your blood vessels. It may be caused by injury, immobility and other factors.

-The Hemophilia and Thrombosis Center offers comprehensive evaluations and individualized care to children and adults with bleeding disorders due to hemophilia A, hemophilia B, rare clotting factor deficiencies and von Willebrand disease.
+The Hemophilia and Thrombosis Center federally supported and fully accredited to offer comprehensive evaluations and individualized care for children and adults with bleeding and clotting disorders across their lifespan.

 What is thrombosis?